vedderb/vesc_express/doc/lbmref.md

 Use `spawn-trap` to spawn a child process and enable trapping of exit conditions for that child.
-The form of a `spawn-trap` expression is `(spawn-trap closure arg1 .. argN)`.
+The form of a `spawn-trap` expression is `(spawn-trap opt-name opt-stack-size closure arg1 .. argN)`.
 If the child process is terminated because of an error, a message is sent to the parent process of the form `(exit-error tid err-val)`.
 If the child process terminates successfully a message of the form `(exit-ok tid value)` is sent to the parent.

 Example:
 ```clj